Setting up an Express + Typescript Server with Vue + Vite

 Add a

-(control + C) in the terminal where the server is running.
-Then, to restart the server, runnpm run dev
+.envfile may require the server to be restarted.
+To stop the server, press^ + C(control + C) in the terminal where the server is running.
+Then, to restart the server, runnpm run devagain. -

 Update